A Cheeger-M\"uller theorem for manifolds with wedge singularities: A Cheeger-M uller theorem for wedge metrics

 \begin{proof}[Proof of Theorem~\ref{int.6}] Let $M:= \bar N\cup_{\pa \bar N} \bar N$ be the double of $\bar N$.
 Then $M$ has a natural co-oriented hypersurface $H$ which is identified with the boundary of each of the two copies of $\bar N$ in $M$.
 Since the wedge metric $g_{\w}$ is even, it is the restriction on each copy of $\bar N$ in $M$ of $g_{\w,0}$ for $g_{\ew}$ some even wedge surgery metric on $M$ .
 Similarly, $g_F$ can be seen as the restriction of an Euclidean metric $g_{\widetilde{F}}$ for the double $\widetilde{F}$ of $F$ on $M$.
 Clearly,

 and so the result follows by applying Theorem~\ref{cm.4} on $M$. \end{proof}

-When $\dim Y$ is even, the above argument does not work due to the fact that there is another term coming from the face $\bhs{hff}$ that can possibly contribute to the right hand side of \eqref{cm.5}.
+When $\dim Y$ is even, the above argument does not work due to the fact that there is another term coming from the face $\bhs{hff}$, namely the second term on the right hand side of \eqref{em.11}, that can possibly contribute to the right hand side of \eqref{cm.5}.
 However, this extra contribution can be interpreted as the analytic torsion of a wedge metric on an appropriate space.
 Indeed, consider in this case the oriented closed odd dimensional manifold $M'= \bbS^1\times H$ with flat vector bundle $F'=\pi_2^*(\left.
 F\right|_{H})$, where $\pi_2: \bbS^1\times H\to H$ is the projection on the second factor.
 Since $\mathrm H^*(H;F)=0$, so that $\mathrm H^*(\bbS^1\times H;F')=0$, we know from \cite[Proposition~1.13]{Muller1993} and the Cheeger-M\"uller theorem \cite{Muller1993} that the analytic torsion and the Reidemeister torsion for $F'$ on $\bbS^1\times H$ are both equal to one.
 Thus, applying the strategy of the proof of Theorem~\ref{cm.4} to any exact wedge surgery metric $g_{\ew}'$ on $\bbS^1\times H$ and a bundle metric $g_{F'}$ which are respectively identified with $g_{\ew}$ and $g_F$ in a collar neighborhood of $\{1\}\times H$ in $\bbS^1\times H$, where $\bbS^1\subset \bbC$ is thought of as the unit circle, we obtain that the extra contribution coming from $\bhs{hff}$ in \eqref{cm.5} is precisely equal to minus the logarithm of the analytic torsion of $g_{\w,0}'$,

 This leads to the following relative Cheeger-M\"uller theorem, essentially a reformulation of the gluing formula of Lesch \cite[Theorem~1.2]{Lesch2013} in this special setting. \begin{corollary} Consider the same setting as the one of Theorem~\ref{int.6} with the difference that we assume instead that $Y$ is even dimensional.
 Then